-- → Shoulder Arthroscopy is considered appropriate if ANY of the following is TRUE: - Capsular release/lysis of adhesions is considered appropriate if ALL of the following are TRUE6-8: - Significant pain and/or functional impairment that impact activities of daily living; AND - Significant loss of both active AND passive shoulder range of motion on exam; AND - Failure of conservative management for greater than 6 months, including ALL of the following: - Oral steroids, anti-inflammatory medications, or analgesics; AND - Physical therapy including self-directed or home exercise program; AND - ANY of the following: - Corticosteroid injection if medically appropriate; OR - Corticosteroid injection is contraindicated; AND - Imaging findings (e.g., radiographs, CT, or MRI) do not identify any other shoulder pathology (e.g. severe arthritis, rotator cuff tear, labral tear, etc.) as the primary source of the symptoms; OR

-• Capsulorrhaphy/labral repair for shoulder instability is considered appropriate if ALL of the following are TRUE9:
+- → Shoulder arthroscopy is considered appropriate if ANY of the following is TRUE: - ◆ Capsular release/lysis of adhesions is considered appropriate if ALL of the following are TRUE6-8: - Significant pain and/or functional impairment that impacts activities of daily living; AND - Significant loss of both active AND passive shoulder range of motion on exam; AND - Failure of conservative management (e.g., rest, analgesics, physical therapy, oral or injectable corticosteroids) must be documented for a period of greater than 6 months.
+Documentation should include detailed evidence of the measures taken, rather than solely a physician's statement; AND - Imaging findings (e.g., radiographs, CT, or MRI) do not identify any other shoulder pathology (e.g. severe arthritis, rotator cuff tear, labral tear, etc.) as the primary source of the symptoms; OR - Diagnostic arthroscopy is considered appropriate if ALL of the following are TRUE: - Significant pain and/or functional impairment that impact activities of daily living; AND - The patient has ANY of the following positive exam findings: - o Instability; OR - Weakness; OR - Decreased range of motion; OR - o Painful shoulder range of motion; AND - Failure of conservative management (e.g., rest, analgesics, physical therapy, oral or injectable corticosteroids) must be documented for a period of greater than 6 months.
+Documentation should include detailed evidence of the measures taken, rather than solely a physician's statement; AND